onlinedevschool/stupid-simple-payments/README.md

 Resources, Deploy, Metrics, ...

-Click the center 'box' [Connect with GitHub]
+1. Click the center 'box' [Connect with GitHub], then click the [Connect to GitHub] button towards the bottom.
+2. Next you neext to _Authorize_ your Heroku account with your GitHub account.
+Click [Authorize]
+3. Now back at Heroku, enter stupid-simple-payments and click search, then select the app you forked up earlier at Guthub and click [connect].

+*done*